schani/clj-siteswap-sudoku/README.md

 To use siteswap-sudoku you need a Java VM installed.
 It's very likely you have this.
 If not, get it [from Sun](http://java.sun.com/javase/downloads/index.jsp).

-Invoke the program it like this
+Invoke the program like this

     java -jar siteswap-sudoku.jar